Working at the Food Bank of Contra Costa and Solano

 We believe in treating all individuals with tolerance and understanding.

-We are committed to strengthening the communities we service by fostering partnerships and working with other agencies in collaboration.
+We are committed to strengthening the communities we serve by fostering partnerships and working with other agencies in collaboration.